HarryGoatleaf/slide-control-share/Readme.md

 * select "open folder in container" (configuration is in `.devcontainer`)
 * for **backend**:
   * start the server with `python3 run.py`
-  * point your browser to http://127.0.0.1:5000
+  * point your browser to http://127.0.0.1
 * for **frontend**:
-  * start dev server with `npm run dev`
+  * start dev server with `npm run dev -- --host`
   * point your browser to http://127.0.0.1:5173

 ## Code Structure